mlflow/mlflow/docs/source/search-runs.rst

 have any experiments or models.
 Let's resolve this by creating a few MLflow runs via the script below.

-Note that when you run this script, you'll want to do so from the same directory that your ran the ``mlflow ui`` command.
+Note that when you run this script, you'll want to do so from the same directory that you ran the ``mlflow ui`` command.

 .. code-block:: python